 2024-2025 Viral Respiratory Disease Updates

-Takeaway: Respiratory illness activity is high, and increasing, in Connecticut and in the FVHD.
+Takeaway: Respiratory illness activity is very high in Connecticut and in the FVHD.

-2. Flu: Lab-confirmed flu cases and flu-associated hospitalizations are increasing rapidly across CT.
+2. Flu: Lab-confirmed flu cases continue to rapidly increase in the FVHD and across CT.
+The number of flu cases in the FVHD rose 163% between the weeks ending January 25 and February 1.
+Flu-associated hospitalizations also continue to increase.
 The majority of hospitalizations and deaths have occurred in CT residents 60 years and older.

 Explore the interactive data dashboards below to further explore trends for COVID, flu, and RSV in the Farmington Valley and in Connecticut.